|Tim Roufs||extended search|

 The government rationed us pork, sugar, and salt.
 Well, they didn't give me, they didn't give us, much salt.
 They had everything for us, where they could.
 But before we had salt, you know what we did?

 We went to the logging camps.
-We found a lot of that salt, rock salt, where they had pork in there.
-They dipped that out and then they put it by the heat, to dry it out.
+We found a lot of that salt, rock salt, in the barrels, where they had pork in there.
+They dipped that brine out and then they put it by the heat, to dry it out.
 Then they put it in a sack and hammered that down.
 They made good salt.

 zzzadd??-91SALT.DL here, or earlier, or later?